ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C12_Errors_as_Values.md

 that has taken years to realize).

 C++ exception specifications were originally optional and not statically type-checked.
-After many years these were deprecated in favor of the statically-typed [ `expected` specification](https://en.cppreference.com/w/cpp/utility/expected) (which takes the functional approached described in this paper).
+After many years these were deprecated in favor of the statically-typed [`expected` specification](https://en.cppreference.com/w/cpp/utility/expected) (which takes the functional approached described in this chapter).

 Java created checked exceptions, which must be explicitly dealt with in your code, and runtime exceptions, which could be ignored.
 Eventually, they added a feature that allows checked exceptions to be easily converted into runtime exceptions.
 Java functions can always return `null` without any warning.

-Both systems (the original C++ dynamic exception specifications, and Java exception specifications) had too many holes, and it was too difficult to effectively support both the main and shadow type systems.
+Both systems (the original C++ dynamic exception specifications and Java exception specifications) had too many holes, and it was too difficult to effectively support both the main and shadow type systems.

 ### 4. Exceptions Destroy Partial Calculations

-Let’s start with an example where we populate a `List` with the results of a sequence of calls to the function `func_a`:
+Let’s start with an example where we populate a `List` with the results from a sequence of calls to the function `fa`:

 ```python
 # discarded_state.py